-Also remove the gas valve mounting screws, and the defrost cup keep the cup for later use.
+Also remove the gas valve mounting screws, and the defrost cup, the defrost cup will still be needed later.

-Take unit off the cooling unit of your refrigerator by lifting straight up and out.
+Take unit off the back of your refrigerator by lifting straight up and out.

 Clean off the old thermal mastic (RA) from the freezer section and the fin section.
 A large blade putty knife or scraper works well.
+Leave fin intact to the box, as its very easy to get this back in upside down.